Dissolved lead in your drinking water is a reality

 As we have virtually no lead pipes circulating water in Australia in homes and buildings, it is rare for Australians to have elevated blood lead levels that are related to dissolved lead exposure from drinking water.
 However, at home, you can reduce your exposure to lead in your drinking water by:

-- If a home or building has been unoccupied for a long period then it’s good practice to flush all cold water taps used for drinking and cooking for at least 3 minutes to flush out dissolved metals.
-If you are in public parks and use a water bubbler or tap it is good practice to flush the water for 30 seconds especially if it’s not heavily used.
+If a home or building has been unoccupied for an extended period, then it’s good practice to flush all cold water taps used for drinking and cooking for at least 3 minutes to flush out dissolved metals.
+If you are in public parks and use a water bubbler or tap, it is good practice to flush the water for 30 seconds, especially if it’s not heavily used.

 There is no need to have your water tested for lead.
-What we do recommend is that you follow the suggestions above to flush dissolved metals such as lead, copper and nickel from your drinking water.
+We recommend that you follow the suggestions above to flush dissolved metals such as lead, copper and nickel from your drinking water.